apiaryio/dredd/docs/internals.rst

 Dredd uses `Drafter <https://github.com/apiaryio/drafter>`__ for parsing `API Blueprint`_ documents.
 Drafter is written in C++ and needs to be compiled during installation.
 Because that can cause a lot of problems in some environments, there’s also pure JavaScript version of the parser, `drafter.js <https://github.com/apiaryio/drafter.js>`__.
 Drafter.js is fully equivalent, but it can have slower performance.
 Therefore there’s `drafter-npm <https://github.com/apiaryio/drafter-npm/>`__ package, which tries to compile the C++ version of the parser and in case of failure it falls back to the JavaScript equivalent.
 Dredd depends on the `drafter-npm <https://github.com/apiaryio/drafter-npm/>`__ package.

 That still proved problematic for Dredd though.
-The current solution is to provide an `npm-shrinkwrap.json <https://docs.npmjs.com/files/shrinkwrap.json>`__ file, which completely excludes `protagonist <https://github.com/apiaryio/protagonist>`__, i.e. the compiled C++ binding.
-Unlike ``package-lock.json``, the file can be distributed inside Dredd's npm package.
+The current solution is to provide an `npm-shrinkwrap.json <https://docs.npmjs.com/files/shrinkwrap.json>`__ file with the `Dredd Transactions`_ library, which completely excludes `protagonist <https://github.com/apiaryio/protagonist>`__, i.e. the compiled C++ binding.
+Unlike ``package-lock.json``, the file can be distributed inside an npm package.
 The exclusion is performed by a ``postshrinkwrap`` npm script.

 Supported Node.js versions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Given the `table with LTS schedule <https://github.com/nodejs/Release>`__, only versions marked as **Current**, **Maintenance**, or **Active** are supported, until their **Maintenance End**.
 The testing matrix of Dredd’s CI builds must contain all currently supported versions and must not contain any unsupported versions.
-The same applies for the underlying libraries, such as `Dredd Transactions <https://github.com/apiaryio/dredd-transactions>`__ or `Gavel`_.
+The same applies for the underlying libraries, such as `Dredd Transactions`_ or `Gavel`_.
 In ``appveyor.yml`` the latest supported Node.js version should be used.
 When dropping support for Node.js versions, remember to update the :ref:`installation guide <install-npm>`.

 When dropping support for a certain Node.js version, it should be removed from the testing matrix, and it **must** be delivered as a breaking change, which increments Dredd's major version number.